overdc/INFO613/submission/README.txt

 INFO613_Overmiller_Kambic/SecondQuery.jsp
 INFO613_Overmiller_Kambic/setupProject.sh

-To install the system perform the following steps:
+To install the project perform the following steps:

+1) Copy the INFO613_Overmiller_Kambic.tar.gz file to your home directory on linux.cis.drexel.edu

-1) Untar the INFO613_Overmiller_Kambic.tar.gz file
+2) Untar the INFO613_Overmiller_Kambic.tar.gz file
 	>> tar xzf INFO613_Overmiller_Kambic.tar.gz

-2) Run the installer script to setup the system.
+3) Run the installer script to setup the system.
    The USERNAME should be the username you use to connect to the database (without @ike) The PASSWORD should be the password you use with that username to connect to the database
 	>> cd INFO613_Overmiller_Kambic
 	>> ./setupProject.sh USERNAME PASSWORD

-3) You can now go to http://linux.cis.drexel.edu:8080/~USERNAME to see the project work.
+4) You can now go to http://linux.cis.drexel.edu:8080/~USERNAME to see the project work.

    There will be three files: AddMovie.jsp, FirstQuery.jsp, and SecondQuery.jsp.
    There will also be one directory present: movies with the movies.dtd file within it.